-Our Favourite Shop – the limited edition photograph
+Our Favourite Shop: the limited edition photograph-from your favourite shop.

 “I had a total belief in the Style Council.
 I was obsessed in the early years.
 I lived and breathed it all.
 I meant every word, and felt every action.
 Our Favourite Shop was its culmination.”
 Paul Weller

-It is a colour session photograph, and if you are only familiar with the black and white cover shot, seeing the shoot in colour is the visual equivalent of a smack round the chops.
+If you would like to own a signed limited edition photograph from the session, then we have just the thing for you.
+Check out this beautiful panoramic colour session photograph, which is available to purchase in a range of sizes, each one signed and numbered by Olly Ball.
+If you are only familiar with the black and white cover shot, seeing the shoot in colour is the visual equivalent of a smack round the chops.
 The detail is incredible.
 You actually get to see more than you see on the album sleeve—for example the records on the wall on the top right section of the image are much more visible.
 Got to love that Curtis Mayfield album.
 In fact I’m playing it as I write this.
 Over on the left, you get to see more of the books in the bookstand than you can see on the actual album sleeve.

 Olly Ball’s recollections of the session are fascinating:

 “We shot the cover of Our Favourite Shop on a Sunday afternoon in London in April or May 1985, at Bow Street Studios in Covent Garden.
 I was based there for ten years.
 I wasn’t a rock photographer as such.
 I mostly shot magazine editorial in those days.
 I was offered the job because Simon Halfon, the designer, had seen some photos I’d shot for the Observer Magazine Living Extra.
 These were pictures of rooms based on a TV programme; so we’d have Jewel In The Crown on the TV and all the props and food would be Indian.
 The other themes were Dallas, Arena and The Tube.”